AI glossary

 Robots are being used in healthcare settings to help staff with mundane tasks and even as support aids for dementia patients or the elderly

-The above should help you with understanding the sometimes-confusing world of AI.
-If there are any terms that you think might be worth including in this glossary, let us know!
-We'll be updating this page with more terms, so make sure to check back or bookmark this page for an easy reference point.
+The above should help you with understanding the often confusing world of AI.
+If there are any terms that you think might be worth including in this glossary, comment them below!
+We'll continue to update this page with more terms, so make sure to check back or bookmark this page for an easy reference point.

 Rate this guide